fauna-labs/go-gin-fly-io-starter/README.md

 *[Fauna](https://fauna.com/) is a distributed relational database with a document data model.
 Delivered as an API, Fauna is automatically configured – out of the box – as a three replica database with active-active write capability, making it a powerful complement to [Fly.io](https://fly.io/) in serving low latency reads and writes for dynamic global applications.*

 This starter kit provides a sample Fauna integration with Go/Gin framework, and packaged to run on Fly.io.
-If you don't plan to deploy on Fly, this sample should still work as a great Go/Gin example.
+Whether you plan to deploy on Fly or not, this sample should nevertheless provide a great Go/Gin + Fauna example.

 ---